This is the most complete travel guide to things to do in Dubrovnik – written by a local!

 - Best time to go: Go as early in the morning or as late in the afternoon to avoid the crowds from the cruise ships and heat.

-- How much time to spend: You can spend anywhere between minimum 45 minutes and 4 hours, depends on how fast you are going and how many photos you are taking.
+- How much time to spend: You can spend anywhere between a minimum of 45 minutes and 3 hours, depends on how fast you are walking and how many photos you are taking.
 1,5 hours is the average time you will need and it should be enough to see everything.

 - Bring bottles of water: There are a few kiosks and cafes on the walls, but they’re expensive.
 You can refill your bottles at any fountain in the old town since anywhere in Croatia water is perfectly safe to drink.

 - Wear a hat and apply sunscreen.
 There is no shade at the walls.

 - The „closing time“ indicates when the walls shut down, not the last entry.

 - April 1st – May 31st: 08.00 – 18.30 h

 - June 1st – July 31st: 08.00 – 19.30 h